NikitinaMaria/ML_collection/README.md

 # ML_collection
-My collection of notebooks with ML models
+My tests of ML models with different parameters.